 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, of deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Currently, the two items in this category are deferred revenue and deferred inflows of resources related to pensions and other postemployment benefits (OPEB).
-The source of the unearned revenue is local business license tax collected in advance of \$1,751,264 and is reported in both the governmental funds and the government-wide statement of net position.
-This amount is deferred and will be recognized as an inflow of resources in the period that the amounts become available.
+This separate financial statement element, of deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The City has several items that are required to be reported in this category: (1) deferred inflow of resources from pensions, (2) deferred inflows of resources from OPEB, (3) deferred gain on refunding, (4) unavailable revenue, and (5) Business license taxes.

-Deferred inflows on pensions are recorded when investment return on pension plan assets exceeds actuarial assumptions and are amortized using a systematic and rational method over a closed five year period.
+Deferred inflows on pensions are recorded when investment return on pension plan assets exceeds actuarial assumptions and are amortized using a systematic and rational method over a closed five-year period.
 Deferred inflows on pensions and OPEB also include the difference between expected and actual experience with regard to economic or demographic factors and changes of assumptions or other inputs.
 These are amortized over the average expected remaining service lives of all employees that are provided with pensions through the pension plan.